OSU-CS362-F16/362Exercises/templates/hw5/README.md

 ## Overview

-During the course of evaluating the test suite of the Blackjack classes, you have found several bugs and have been tasked with fixing them.
+During the course of evaluating the test suite of the Blackjack classes, you have found several bugs and have been tasked with documenting them.
 The original author of the code left little detail as to how they developed the code, so your team has decided to use [the following document]